WildestAI/DiffGraph-CLI/Roadmap.md

 Add CSS to the HTML output for a more polished look:

-* Title bar: "Diffgraph Report"
+* Title bar: "DiffGraph Report"
 * Syntax highlighting for code blocks
 * Optional dark mode toggle